cf-platform-eng/tile-generator/README.md

 ```

 This tile includes a single large buildpack, and takes less than 15 seconds
-to build inlcude the CF CLI download and the BOSH release generation.
+to build including the CF CLI download and the BOSH release generation.

 ## Supported Commands